Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-test-aad/HOW_TO_RUN_AAD_INTEGRATION_TEST_IN_LOCALHOST.md

 The first tenant-id we need for AAD test.

 1. Create a new tenant named `aadIntegrationTest1`.
-Refs: [Create a new tenant in Azure Active Directory][Create a new tenant in Azure Active Directory].
+Refs: [Create a new tenant in Azure Active Directory].

 2. After the tenant created successfully.
 Click `Tenant creation was successful.
 Click here to navigate to your new tanent: aadIntegrationTest1`.
 ![created-a-new-tenant](images/created-a-new-tenant.png)